MichaelCurrin/coding-blog/about.md

 ## How I started coding

 1. I did Java in high school then forgot most of it over the years.
 1. I studied and started working in Marketing with a focus on digital marketing.
-So I got a good idea of advertising, social media, digital marketing, Google Anaytics and Google Adwords and building dashboards for analyizing brand performance.
+So I got a good idea of advertising, social media, digital marketing, Google Analytics and Google Adwords and building dashboards for analyzing brand performance.
 1. While working in the field of marketing, I started learning Python for free on [codecademy.com](https://www.codecademy.com/).
 1. I got bored with completing exercises.
 Then I found opportunities to automate parts of my jobs - pull social media and Google Ads data from APIs, building reports to aggregate data and sending out emails.
 So I went back to learn more Python using the course and other free online resources.